Richard Belzer: Personal life

 Belzer's first two marriages were to Gail Susan Ross (1966–1972) and boutique manager Dalia Danoch (1976 – c.
 1978), both of which ended in divorce.
-In 1981, in Los Angeles, he met 31-year-old Harlee McBride, a divorcee with two daughters, Bree Benton and Jessica.
+In 1981, in Los Angeles, he met 32-year-old Harlee McBride, a divorcée with two daughters, Bree Benton and Jessica.
 McBride, who had been seen in Playboy magazine four years earlier in that year's sex-in-cinema feature, in conjunction with Young Lady Chatterley, was appearing in TV commercials for Ford and acting in free theater when she met Belzer at the suggestion of a friend.
 The two married in 1985 and had a home in Bozouls, France.

 Belzer survived testicular cancer in 1983.
-His HBO special and comedy CD Another Lone Nut pokes fun at this medical incident as well as his status as a well-known conspiracy theorist.
+His 1997 HBO special and comedy CD Another Lone Nut pokes fun at this medical incident, as well as his status as a well-known conspiracy theorist.

-On March 27, 1985, four days before the first WrestleMania, Belzer repeatedly requested on his TV talk show Hot Properties that Hulk Hogan demonstrate a wrestling move.
-Hogan applied a front facelock, causing him to pass out.
-When released, he hit the back of his head on the floor.
-He was dazed, lacerated and briefly hospitalized after waking up.
-He sued for $5 million and settled out of court for $400,000 in 1990.
-He refers to this in his HBO stand-up special Another Lone Nut.
-It helped him pay for a home in Beaulieu-sur-Mer called the "Chez Hogan" or "Hulk Hogan Estate".
+On March 27, 1985, four days before the first WrestleMania, Belzer repeatedly requested on his TV talk show Hot Properties that professional wrestler Hulk Hogan demonstrate a wrestling move.
+Hogan applied a front facelock, which caused Belzer to pass out, and he hit the back of his head on the floor when released.
+After waking up, Belzer was dazed, lacerated and briefly hospitalized.
+He later sued Hogan for $5 million and settled out of court for $400,000 in 1990.
+Belzer refers to the settlement in his 1997 HBO stand-up special Another Lone Nut, revealing it helped him pay for a home in Beaulieu-sur-Mer called the "Chez Hogan" or "Hulk Hogan Estate".

-Belzer's father and brother both died of suicide, in 1968 and 2014 respectively.
-His cousin was actor Henry Winkler.
+Belzer's father and brother both died by suicide, in 1968 and 2014, respectively.
+His cousin is actor Henry Winkler.

 Death

-Belzer died at his home on February 19, 2023, at age 78, from complications of unspecified circulatory and respiratory conditions.
-According to his friend Bill Scheft, a novelist, his last words were: "Fuck you, motherfucker!"
+On February 19, 2023, Belzer died from complications of respiratory disease in Bozouls, France at the age of 78.

+Many paid tribute to Belzer, including Christopher Meloni, Mariska Hargitay, Ice-T, and Dick Wolf.